 Thanks for reading.

 Let me know how this works out for you.
-If you have any problems with disabling directory listings in WordPress drop me a comment below and I’ll help you out.
+If you struggle to disable directory listing in WordPress, drop me a comment below and I’ll help out.